Georiviere/Georiviere-admin/docs/usage/modules.rst

 Knowledges can be a point, line or polygon about a stream, of vegetation, work or other type.

 Vegetation and work type knowledges have specific fields.
+For this, first value in type_connaisance = végétation and second value = ouvrage.

 Follow-ups
 ----------